Prof. Dr.-Ing. habil. Aldo R. Boccaccini

 Prof. Dr.-Ing. habil.
 Aldo R. Boccaccini is Professor of Biomaterials and Head of the Institute of Biomaterials at the Department of Materials Science and Engineering, University of Erlangen-Nuremberg, Germany.Prior to this appointment, he was Professor of Materials Science and Engineering at Imperial College London, UK (2000-2009).

-He is the Editor-in-Chief of the journal “Materials Letters” (Elsevier) and serves in the editorial board of several recognized international journals including Journal of Materials Science, J. Tissue Engineering and Regenerative Medicine, International Materials Review, J. Biomaterials Applications, Advanced Engineering Materials, Advances in Applied Ceramics, Key Engineering Materials and J. Mater.
+He is the Editor-in-Chief of the journal “Materials Letters” (Elsevier) and serves in the editorial board of several recognized international journals including Journal of Materials Science, J. Tissue Engineering and Regenerative Medicine, International Materials Review, Plos One, Scientific Reports, J. Biomaterials Applications, Advanced Engineering Materials, Advances in Applied Ceramics, and J. Mater.
 Processing Technology.
-He has been a visiting professor at different universities around the world, including Japan, Italy, Singapore, Germany, Argentina, Poland.
-Boccaccini has been member of the organizing committee of numerous international conferences and he is the founder of the International Conferences Series on Electrophoretic Deposition (sponsored by Engineering Conferences International) having served as the Chairman of the 4 conferences of the series held so far in Canada (2002), Italy (2005), Japan (2008) and Mexico (2011).
+He is the founding editor and first Editor-in-Chief of the Open Access journal “Biomedical Glasses”.
+He has been a visiting professor at different universities around the world, including Japan, Italy, Singapore, Germany, Argentina, France and Poland.
+Boccaccini has been member of the organizing committee of numerous international conferences and he is the founder of the International Conferences Series on Electrophoretic Deposition (sponsored by Engineering Conferences International) having served as the Chairman of the 6 conferences of the series held so far in Canada (2002), Italy (2005), Japan (2008), Mexico (2011), Austria (2014), South Korea (2017).

 Selected achievements in academia and for the scientific community, awards and indicators of esteem

 - Review Paper Award, Ceramic Society of Japan, 2000.